 Cytek® Biosciences Introduces New 20-Color AML Panel

+Optimized for Cytek Cell Analysis Systems; Single-Tube Panel Accelerates Acute Myeloid Leukemia Research and MRD Detection

-FREMONT, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Cytek Biosciences, Inc. CTKB, a leading cell analysis solutions company, today announced the launch of a new 20-Color Acute Myeloid Leukemia (AML) Panel.
+/EIN News/ -- FREMONT, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Cytek Biosciences, Inc. (Nasdaq: CTKB), a leading cell analysis solutions company, today announced the launch of a new 20-Color Acute Myeloid Leukemia (AML) Panel.
 A new single-tube flow panel for the development of AML therapies, this pre-optimized assay allows researchers to quickly and efficiently run AML analysis on any Cytek® Aurora or Northern Lights™ system equipped with violet, blue and red lasers.

 Multiparametric flow cytometry assays are widely used in detecting and monitoring AML in drug discovery, translational research and clinical trials.
 Historically on conventional flow cytometers, markers used for assessing AML are typically split into multiple tubes due to the limitation of detection channels, forcing the use of redundant markers and greater sample volume.
 Cytek’s single-tube, 20-color panel for AML ends this wasteful practice, enhancing laboratory operational efficiency by saving time and labor for sample preparation and acquisition, as well as preserving precious samples and eliminating the use of redundant reagents.
 Additionally, pre-optimization eliminates the need for costly, labor-intensive panel design and optimization.